 |Saturday, May 10, 2014, 07:00PM - 11:00PM|

 Fort Wayne Dancesport Chapter Dance

-The April Fort Wayne Dancesport Ballroom Dance is scheduled for Saturday, April 12, 2013, from 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
-This month's theme is to be determined.
+The May Fort Wayne Dancesport Ballroom Dance is scheduled for Saturday, May 10, 2013, from 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
 Doors open at 7 p.m.
-A group lesson in waltz by professional instructor Marcie Haataja begins at 7:15 p.m.
+A group lesson in west coast two-step by professional instructor Mark Bradburn begins at 7:15 p.m.
 General dancing begins at 8:15 p.m. and runs until 11 p.m.
 DJs Eagle and Pam Lindsey will provide the music.
 Other information, including a map to the venue, is available at the top of our "FWD Events" page.